 Students officially withdrawing from courses must comply with the formal withdrawal procedure at the Student Services Office on or before the last day for course withdrawals.
-The last day for official withdrawal from courses in each term is listed on pages 20, 21 and 22 of this Calendar.
+The last day for official withdrawal from courses in each term is listed in the schedule of events.